TonyZTC/fvckit/README.md

 # sidekit
 This is a fork of the SIDEKIT python package (http://www-lium.univ-lemans.fr/sidekit/), forked from https://git-lium.univ-lemans.fr/Larcher/sidekit.
-It includes some custom modifications as well as documentation on how to install and run it.
+It includes some custom modifications as well as documentation on how to work around some installation issues (now that theano is no longer maintained, `pip install sidekit` results in errors about pygpu).

 ## Linux